The Faction System

 As you kill opposing factioned mobs, your faction raises.
 The amount of faction you earn for killing a creature depends on how much faction you already have.
 So, the more you kill, the higher amounts you get.

-As your faction reaches certain levels, you will not be awarded faction from certain mobs and lower mobs.
-At this point you will need to kill mobs in higher-level zones of the Shadowlands to continue to gain your faction.
+As your faction reaches certain levels, you will no longer receive faction from certain mobs and lower mobs.
+At this point you will need to move on to the next zone(s) of the Shadowlands to continue to gain your faction by killing mobs of higher-level.

 When in the Shadowlands, you can target a creature and press the 'T' key to open the information window.
 The information window will show which faction the creature is aligned with and how that creature perceives you based on your faction standing.